St-andrews-cool-stars/CoronaLab/README.rst

-:warning: This is code is very very much under active development and in an alpha state.
+⚠️ **This is code is very very much under active development and in an alpha state.**

 Implements a PFSS model with stellar prominences.